nathanjhood/UBento/README.md

 $ alias g="git"

+$ sudo apt install gh
-$ g -g config user.name "<Your Git Name>"
+$ g config --global user.name "<Your Git Name>"
-$ g -g config user.email "<Your Git Email>"
+$ g config --global user.email "<Your Git Email>"
 $ gh auth login
 # Choose .ssh option... then;

 $ nano $HOME/.gitconfig
 ```

-Your Git SSH key credentials can now managed by the GitHub CLI client, and the GitHub CLI commands and credential manager tools are available to use, along with the regular Git and SSH commands.
+As nano shows, your Git SSH key credentials can now managed by the GitHub CLI client, and the GitHub CLI commands and credential manager tools are available to use, along with the regular Git and SSH commands.
 You can now invoke your SSH key (available at ```$PUBKEYPATH```) with an expanded set of Git-based commands using SSH encryption;

 ```
 $ export DEV_DIR="$HOME/Development"